 - Establish healthy feedings from day one whether you are nursing or bottle-feeding.
 Check with your pediatrician to assure that your baby is growing well.

-- Create a flexible routine, which will be followed during the first years of your child’s life.
+- Create a flexible routine for the day, which will be followed during the first years of your child’s life.

-- Engage with your baby after feedings to help them have short periods of stimulation during wakeful times.
+- Engage with your baby during floor time to help them have short periods of stimulation during wakeful times.
+Time on your baby’s back and belly is a great activity for your baby.
+This is also a great time to begin to foster self directed play.

 - Explore other ways other to soothe your baby other than nursing and feeding.
 Sometimes our babies simply need to be held or rocked.